-We believe that the GDPR is a significant step forward in data privacy and we fully support the GDPR's emphasis on strong data privacy protections and security principles.
+Our services are 100% compliant with all EU/US data protection laws and we believe that the GDPR is a significant step forward in data privacy.
+We fully support the GDPR's emphasis on strong data protection and security.

 The OneAll Data Processing Agreement (“Data Processing Agreement”) is a policy governing the processing of personal data when using the OneAll Services (“Services”) under the OneAll Terms of Service (“Terms of Service”).

 Unless agreed otherwise, OneAll shall act only as a data processor (“Processor”) on behalf of the customer (“you”) acting as a data controller (“Controller”), with respect to personal data processed in accordance with the concluded Saas Agreement (“Saas Agreement”).
 Processor and Controller are hereinafter collectively referred to as “Parties” and individually “Party”.

 Having regard to the fact that:

 - the Controller has access to the personal data of various clients (hereinafter: “Data Subjects”);

 - the Controller wants the Processor to execute certain types of processing in accordance with the concluded Saas Agreement;

 - the Controller has determined the purpose of and the means for the processing of personal data as governed by the terms and conditions referred to herein;